 That’s a different scenario but not a problem in most cases.
 If you meet certain requirements it’s easy.
 If you’re self-employed and looking for a mortgage give us a call at (602) 535-2171 and we can get right to helping you.

-You can reach us at (602) 535-2171.
 We’re happy to help walk you through getting the second home or investment property squared away.
-Or if you have any questions you’d like us to ask on your podcast, you can tell us when you call us or just shoot us an email at firstname.lastname@example.org.
+If you have any questions about this or if you have any questions you’d like us to answer on our podcast, you can email your questions to email@example.com or give us a call at (602) 535-2171.
+Be sure to ask us for a free quote on your next mortgage.
 We’ll personally work with you and help you through the whole process.

 Thanks for listening and reading the Mortgage Brothers Show.
 Let us know if you have any questions you’d like us to answer on this podcast.
 You can email your questions to Tom@AZMortgageBrothers.com or Eddie@AZMortgageBrothers.com.